Homebound MealsMore than Just a Meal!

-- Homebound meal delivery will continue.
-We will work to increase our capapcity.
+- Homebound meal delivery continues.
+We’ve increased our capapcity.

-- Volunteers reporting for duty will be screened using the CDC COVID-19 screening tool.
+- Volunteers reporting for duty are screened using the CDC COVID-19 screening tool.

-- We practice ServSafe® packaging guidelines including handwashing and glove use in all food service programs.
+- We practice ServSafe® packaging guidelines including hand washing and glove use adding masks in all food service programs.

-- Families will be offered a pickup option should they be concerned about home delivery.
+- Families can choose a pickup option should they be concerned about home delivery, call 920-448-4300.